carlk3/FreeRTOS-FAT-CLI-for-RPi-Pico/README.md

 ## What's new
 ### v2.5.0
-Added new example: [examples/wifi_httpd](https://github.com/carlk3/FreeRTOS-FAT-CLI-for-RPi-Pico/tree/dev/examples/pico_w/httpd) demonstrates a Pico W WiFi web server serving files from an SD card.
+* Added new example: [examples/wifi_httpd](https://github.com/carlk3/FreeRTOS-FAT-CLI-for-RPi-Pico/tree/dev/examples/pico_w/httpd) demonstrates a Pico W WiFi web server serving files from an SD card.
+* Substantial (~15%) performance improvement for writing large contiguous blocks of data to SDIO-attached SD cards.
+This is accomplished by avoiding sending "stop transmission" for as long as possible.
 ### v2.4.3
 * Bug fix: Fix miscalculation in `get_num_sectors`.
 This error was visible in `bench` in the reported disk capacity.